Appdynamics/aws-elasticmapreduce-monitoring-extension/README.md

-#AWS Billing Monitoring Extension
+#AWS ElasticMapReduce Monitoring Extension

 ##Use Case
-Captures Billing statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Browser.
+Captures ElasticMapReduce statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Browser.

 **Note : By default, the Machine agent can only send a fixed number of metrics to the controller.
 This extension potentially reports thousands of metrics, so to change this limit, please follow the instructions mentioned [here](https://docs.appdynamics.com/display/PRO40/Metrics+Limits).**

 ##Installation

-1. Run 'mvn clean install' from aws-billing-monitoring-extension
+1. Run 'mvn clean install' from aws-elasticmapreduce-monitoring-extension
-2. Copy and unzip AWSBilllingMonitor-\<version\>.zip from 'target' directory into \<machine_agent_dir\>/monitors/
+2. Copy and unzip AWSElasticMapReduceMonitor-\<version\>.zip from 'target' directory into \<machine_agent_dir\>/monitors/
-3. Edit config.yaml file in AWSBilllingMonitor/conf and provide the required configuration (see Configuration section)
+3. Edit config.yaml file in AWSElasticMapReduceMonitor/conf and provide the required configuration (see Configuration section)
 4. Restart the Machine Agent.

 ##Configuration